islamsamy214/learning-kubernetes/README.md

 - A replica set can be created or updated through a yaml file: `` kubectl apply -f replicaset.yaml ``
 - A replica set can be deleted through a command: `` kubectl delete replicaset <replicaset-name> ``
 - A replica set can be accessed through a service.
+- A replica set can be accessed through a command: `` kubectl get replicaset <replicaset-name> ``
+- A replica set can be detailed through a command: `` kubectl describe replicaset <replicaset-name> ``
 - A replica set can be scaled up or down through a command: `` kubectl scale replicaset <replicaset-name> --replicas=3 ``
 - A replica set can be rolled back through a command: `` kubectl rollout undo replicaset <replicaset-name> ``
 - A replica set can be rolled out through a command: `` kubectl rollout status replicaset <replicaset-name> ``